threedworld-mit/tdw/Documentation/python/robot_creator.md

 5. Press play.

-#### Common problems and solutions:
+Common problems and solutions during prefab creation:

-Before prefab creation:

 | Problem | Solution |
 | --- | --- |
 | Prefab creation seems to hang. | This is because sometimes the physics hull collider meshes are very complicated and require more time to generate.
 Let the process run. |
 | Got an error during prefab creation: `Root object of the robot doesn't have an ArticulationBody.` | Open the project, double-click the prefab, and add an ArticulationBody to the root object.
 Adjust the parenting hierarchy of the robot such that the ArticulationBodies beneath the root are direct children.
 This is bad: `root -> non-articulation -> articulation` and this is good: `root -> articulation` |

-While testing in the Unity Editor project:
+Common problems and solutions while testing a prefab in the Unity Editor project:

 | Problem | Solution |
 | --- | --- |